pivotal-cf/docs-pks/README.md

-# Enterprise Pivotal Container Service (Enterprise PKS) Documentation
+# VMware Enterprise PKS Documentation

-This repository contains the content for the documentation for Enterprise Pivotal Container Service (Enterprise PKS).
+This repository contains the content for the documentation for Enterprise PKS.

 The content in this repository publishes to the Enterprise PKS documentation site at https://docs.pivotal.io/pks/index.html.